mematron/Minuet/README.md

 ### OOM Immunity

 Writes `-1000` to `/proc/self/oom_score_adj` at startup.
-The kernel will not kill Minuet during a memory crunch — the moment it is most needed.
+The kernel will not kill Minuet during a memory crunch; the moment it is most needed.

 ### PSI Integration